rubenwgs/WuS/Data_Modelling_and_Databases/Book/Chapter3/DMDB_BN_CH3.md

 | C. Fisher | 123 Maple St. | Hollywood | Return of the Jedi  | 1983   |
 | C. Fisher | 5 Locust Ln.  | Malibu    | Return of the Jedi  | 1983   |

+*Figure 3.10: Sets of addresses independent from movies.*

 There is no reason to associate an address with one movie and not another.
 Thus, the only way to express the fact that addresses and movies are independent properties of stars is to have each address appear with each movie.
 But when we repeat address and movie facts in all combinations, there is obvious redundancy.

-Yet there is BCNF violation in the relation above.
-There are,in fact, no nontrivial FD's at all.
+Yet there is no BCNF violation in the relation suggested by *Fig. 3.10*.
+There are, in fact, no nontrivial FD's at all.

 We leave it to the reader to check that none of the five attributes is functionally determined by the other four.
 Since there are no nontrivial FD's, it follows that all five attributes form the only key and that there are no BCNF violations.